cwza/note/cp/LIS.md

     // print the LIS length
     cout << end.size() << "\n";

-    // print the LIS sequence
-    int cur = end.size();
+    // print the LIS sequence if multiple then print the one which has the smallest lexicographical order int cur = end.size();
     vector<int> ans;
     for(int i = n-1; i >= 0; i--) {